Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 This grant aims to cover milestones 3-6.

 ### Overview
-Our mission within this project is to increase ink! usability, and achieve its wide adoption.
+The mission for this project is to make ink! usable and facilitate WASM ecosystem wide adoption.

 To be successful with this mission, we have outlined several steps that need to be taken.
 1. OpenBrush is an open-source library for secure smart-contract development on ink! as